 The "IP-fabric" configuration type allows you to create virtual machines with public IP addresses in a private network.
 A pool is allocated for the cluster, combining blocks of IP addresses from physical networks.
 You can manage IP addresses from this pool in the Networks section.
 Migration of VMs between cluster nodes is available for this type of configuration.

 Creating an "IP-fabric" cluster is only possible on a network that supports iBGP routing.
 Route Reflector equipment is used to transmit information about iBGP routes.
 Physical or virtual routers and/or servers can be used as such equipment.
 When creating a cluster, add the addresses of its nodes and BGP autonomous systems numbers to the Route Reflector configuration.

-This type of configuration is only possible on KVM cluster nodes running CentOS 8 and LXD cluster nodes running Ubuntu 20.
+This type of configuration is only possible on KVM cluster nodes running AlmaLinux 8 and LXD cluster nodes running Ubuntu 20.